Mark Harman (translator): Life and education

 Harman gained public recognition for his 1998 translation of Franz Kafka's The Castle, for which he won the Lois Roth Award of the Modern Language Association.
 As a translator, Harman wrote, "Translation is a complex issue, and retranslation doubly so," referencing the double challenge to confront both the text in the original and in other translations.
 Harman has characterized the current moment as a "great era for retranslation" to reexamine the versions through which generations of English-speakers have encountered important works from other tongues.
 Harman discusses his translation in a preface to his translation of The Castle.

 His translation of Kafka's Amerika: The Missing Person, more widely known as Amerika, was published in 2008.
 His translation of selected stories by Kafka was published in 2024.

+Other translations and works

+Harman is also the translator of Soul of the Age: Selected Letters of Hermann Hesse 1891-1962 (1991, edited by Theodore Ziolkowski).

-The New York Review of Books wrote that his translation of Rilke's Letters to a Young Poet was "likely to become the standard one".
+In The New York Review of Books, John Banville wrote that Harman's "elegant new translation" of Rilke's Letters to a Young Poet was "likely to become the standard one".

+Harman edited the 1985 volume Robert Walser Rediscovered: Stories, Fairy-Tale Plays, and Critical Responses and also served as co-translator for several included works.
+Reviews appeared in The German Quarterly, South Atlantic Review, and Colloquia Germanica.